FHOOEAIST/geofiles/README.md

 Next to wide-spread standards as `CityJSON`, `GeoJSON`, `GML` or `KML`, we introduce four geo-referenced extensions called `.geoobj`, `.geooff`, `.geoply` and `.geostl`.
 While, the named standard formats allow defining objects with multiple additional features, they also come with an overhead according to the file size and an increased structural complexity with disadvantages to the read performance.
 This overhead has to be minimized in many use cases and for this reason, some file formats are more suitable than others.
-For completeness: the overhead can be further reduced using binary representations (like binary `obj`) instead of textual ones, but since not all named formats support a binary mode, this is ignored in favor of human-readability within this project.
+For completeness: the overhead can be further reduced using binary representations (like binary `obj` or `stl`) instead of textual ones, but since not all named formats support a binary mode, this is ignored in favor of human-readability within this project.

 In addition to the named formats there is also the `GeoVRML` format and its successor `X3D` with the geospatial extension.
 Both formats are currently not part of this comparison.